Family members identify man killed in plane crash in Canadian County

 Officials say a crop duster was spraying in the area when it hit a radio tower.

 "Single, fixed-wing.
 It was a crop duster.
 They were spraying a weed killer.
-He was flying and making a turn and struck the guy-wire for the cell tower," said Conway.
+He was flying and making a turn and struck the guide-wire for the cell tower," said Conway.

 OHP says the pilot was the only person on board the Ayres S2R, formerly known as an Ag Commander, and was pronounced dead at the scene.